near/nearcore/docs/architecture/gas_params/README.md

 costs of a transaction are tracked in nearcore.

 The [runtime parameter estimator](./estimator.md) is a separate binary within the nearcore repository.
-It contains benchmarking-like code that is used to validate existing parameters values.
-Or when new features are added, new code has to be added there to estimate the safe values of new parameters.
-That section is for you if you want to add new features, such as a new pre-compiled method or other host functions.
+The binary contains benchmarking-like code used to validate existing parameters values.
+When implementing new features, code should be added there to estimate the safe values of the new parameters.
+This section is for you if you are adding new features such as a new pre-compiled method or other host functions.

 <!-- TODO: ## Action parameters-->